Le Bourgeois gentilhomme

-Le Bourgeois gentilhomme (/fr/, translated as The Bourgeois Gentleman, The Middle-Class Aristocrat, or The Would-Be Noble) is a five-act comédie-ballet – a play intermingled with music, dance and singing – written by Molière, first presented on 14 October 1670 before the court of Louis XIV at the Château of Chambord by Molière's troupe of actors.
-Subsequent public performances were given at the theatre of the Palais-Royal beginning on 23 November 1670.
-The music was composed by Jean-Baptiste Lully, the choreography was by Pierre Beauchamp, the sets were by Carlo Vigarani and the costumes were done by the chevalier d’Arvieux.
+Le Bourgeois gentilhomme (/fr/, variously translated as The Bourgeois Gentleman, The Middle-Class Aristocrat or The Would-Be Noble) is a five-act comédie-ballet — a play with music, dance and singing — first performed on 14 October 1670 for the court of Louis XIV at the Château of Chambord.
+Its text is by Molière, its music by Lully.

+Molière's own troupe of actors gave the premiere; choreography was by Pierre Beauchamp, sets were by Carlo Vigarani and costumes by the Chevalier d’Arvieux.
+Public performances followed at the theatre of the Palais-Royal starting on 23 November 1670.

 Le Bourgeois gentilhomme satirizes attempts at social climbing and the bourgeois personality, poking fun both at the vulgar, pretentious middle-class and the vain, snobbish aristocracy.
 The title is meant as an oxymoron: in Molière's France, a gentleman was by definition nobly born, and thus there could be no such thing as a bourgeois gentleman.
 The play is in prose (except for the ballet openings which are in verse).

 Synopsis

 The play takes place at Mr. Jourdain's house in Paris.
 Jourdain is a middle-aged "bourgeois" whose father grew rich as a cloth merchant.
 The foolish Jourdain now has one aim in life, which is to rise above this middle-class background and be accepted as an aristocrat.
 To this end, he orders splendid new clothes and is very happy when the tailor's boy mockingly addresses him as "my Lord".
-He applies himself to learning the gentlemanly arts of fencing, dancing, music and philosophy, despite his age; in doing so he continually manages to make a fool of himself, to the disgust of his hired teachers.
+He applies himself to learning the gentlemanly arts of fencing, dancing, music and philosophy, despite his age; in doing so he continually manages to make a fool of himself, to the disdain of the Dancing Master and the Music Master.
 His philosophy lesson becomes a basic lesson on language in which he is surprised and delighted to learn that he has been speaking prose all his life without knowing it.